-Section 27 Assignment of the topic; completion of the Master's thesis
+Section 27 Assignment of the topic and completion of the Master's thesis

-- (1) The topic of the Master's thesis is to be assigned by the chairperson of the examination board.
-The time of assignment is to be the day on which the chairperson of the examination board informs the student about the topic of the Master's thesis suggested by the thesis adviser; the time of assignment is to be put on record. - (2) Students have 4 months to write the Master's thesis (starting with the time of assignment to the day of submission).
-The topic and assignment must be designed in a way that allows for the Master's thesis to be completed within the allocated time frame.
-In exceptional cases, the chairperson of the examination board may extend the deadline of submission by up to six weeks if the student concerned submits a request prior to the deadline, in which he/she is to justify the reasons for extending the deadline.
-The thesis adviser is to be consulted on the request. - (3) The main part of the Master's thesis is not to exceed 100 pages.
+(1) The topic of the Master's thesis is to be assigned by the chairperson of the examination board.
+The time of assignment is to be the day on which the chairperson of the examination board informs the student of the topic of the Master's thesis assigned by the thesis adviser; the time of assignment is to be put on record.

+(2) Students have 15 weeks to write the Master's thesis (starting with the time of assignment to the day of submission).
+This time frame may be extended by a maximum of four weeks for Master's theses covering empirical, experimental or mathematical topics.
+The topic and scope must be designed in a way that allows for the Master's thesis to be completed within the allocated time frame.
+In exceptional cases, the chairperson of the examination board may extend the deadline of submission by up to two weeks if the student concerned submits a request prior to the deadline, in which he/she is to justify the reasons for extending the deadline.
+The thesis adviser is to be consulted on the request.

+(3) The main part of the Master's thesis is not to exceed 80 pages.
+Details are explained by the examination board in an information paper.

-- (4) Students may withdraw from a topic of their Master's thesis only once and may only do so within the first four weeks of the assigned time frame, without stating their reasons for doing so.
-If a student undertakes a second attempt to write a Master's thesis in compliance with section 14 (2), the student is only permitted to withdraw from the thesis if he/she did not do so during the writing of his/her first Master's thesis. - (5) If a student is physically disabled, the regulations set down in section 18 (4) apply.
+(4) Students may withdraw from a topic of their Master's thesis only once and may only do so within the first two weeks of the assigned time frame, without stating their reasons for doing so.
+If a student undertakes a second attempt to write a Master's thesis in compliance with section 14 (2), the student is only permitted to withdraw from the thesis if he/she did not do so during his/her first attempt.

+(5) If a student is physically disabled, the regulations set down in section 18 (4) apply.